 1. Fructus Cindii

 This is a dried fruit of the Cnidium plant.
-It’s used in Chinese medicine to help guys with impotence.
-It has nothing to do with holding back ejaculation, but does seem like it could add some strength to your erection.
+It’s used in Chinese medicine to help men with impotence.
+It has nothing to do with holding back ejaculation as far as I can tell.

 2. Cortex Cinnamomi – Cinnamon bark

 Cortex Cinnamomi is listed on the World Health Organisation website, described as being used according to ‘folklore’ to treat impotence.
 But they also add the caveat that there’s no clinical data to support this or any other purported benefit.